Tuesday Morning Rambles are back. See the Event Calendar for details.

 76249 Bannockburn Line, Exeter (Ausable Bayfield C. A. (ABCA).
 Check www.abca.on.ca for a trail map.
 The main parking is at coordinates 43.542310, -81.572350.
 The 1 km trail starts with a boardwalk with the Ausable running below.

 The Elmira Lions Club maintains a 7 km loop around the Woolwich Reservoir (Canagagigue Creek).
 See this website for details.
 Easy walking (flat) and suitable for snowshoeing.
 Park at the main entrance off Reid Woods Dr. [coordinates 43.61671,-80.565014], or park on Ruggles St (1st St) near Bonnie Lou’s Café, 2238 Floradale Rd/Rd 19 [coordinates 43.634169,-80.580287] – view access spot to trail from Ruggles Street | location of the footbridge.
 The Café is good for breakfast or lunch (Mon-Thurs 8-4, Fri & Sat 8-8, closed Sunday).
 Check the Bonnie Lou’s Café for up-to-date hours and holiday shut-down times.

 27. Lambton Shores Nature Trails

-A network of connected, accessible, safe & user-friendly Nature Trails for Lambton Shores & Vicinity (LS&V) for the walking, hiking, cycling, horse-back riding & outdoor enthusiast….and for those committed to protect & preserve our Natural Heritage.
+A network of connected, accessible, safe & user-friendly Nature Trails for Lambton Shores & Vicinity (LS&V) for the walking, hiking, cycling, horse-back riding & outdoor enthusiast….and those committed to protecting & preserve our Natural Heritage.
 For trail hiking details, see this website.